openhab/openhab-docs/_addons_bindings/zwave/doc/hank/rgbbulb_0_0.md

 Define how the RGB BULB will react after the power supply is back on.

-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 2 -:

 | Value  | Description |
 |--------|-------------|